 Deloitte also highlights the importance of digital customer engagement: “Digital interactions should no longer start and end with an online sale.
 Rather, the engagement begins with customer enticement through omnichannel marketing and continues beyond the transaction to online reviews and social influence.
 Producing an enjoyable and flawless customer journey has become central to customer acquisition and retention.
 Customers now expect a coherent and seamless journey and a level of engagement that is only created in a data-rich environment.”

-Creating a seamless customer journey relies on having the right digital technology in place: technology that supports personalisation and will support the provider to adapt and grow in the future.
+Creating a seamless customer journey relies on having the right digital technology in place.
+To drive efficiencies, invest in technology that supports personalisation and will support the provider to adapt and grow in the future.
 When determining the right product to use, apprenticeship providers should keep in mind the emphasis Deloitte places on adaptability.
 The technology they employ should be flexible enough to enable them to test and enter new markets, increase learner cohort numbers, or adapt existing programmes with paid add-ons.
 What’s more, the right, intelligent software can support greater efficiency, freeing up staff time to focus on customer support and relationships, for example, rather than repetitive administration tasks.

 It is also worth weighing up the benefits and drawbacks of outsourcing software and IT support.
 Outsourcing can provide access to technical talent that providers may struggle to recruit themselves, and at a cheaper cost.
 Given the focus on savings from PE and VC investors, this is a considerable benefit.
 It also has the advantage of freeing up time to focus on other operational and strategic priorities.
 However, outsourcing must be done with care.
 It is not only valuable data and security that is placed into the hands of an external provider, but also a fundamental factor of overall business success.
 It’s essential to take the time to choose the right provider, build trust and establish clear communications, and have an onboarding period that ensures complete operational and strategic alignment.